cs0320/notes/book/src/security/security_and_threat_modeling.md

 ![](https://i.imgur.com/bDID3iU.jpg)

-(4) is it always possible to do data science w/o compromising people's privacy?
-   - No. (Take Malte's 2390.)
+Take Malte's 2390, Julia's 1952B, and other such courses if you think this sort of thing is interesting.
+Most importantly, if you think of "social implications" as a separate thing from engineering, stop.
+It's not always inseparable, but it frequently is.
+As with much else, there's nuance.

 ## Threat Modeling

-There are a small set of [slides](https://docs.google.com/presentation/d/1eHmC45zwT6-uv4Cjz_WllQceZxXC1wDiMZQ-SFqhjdc/edit?usp=sharing) to accompany today's notes.
+There are a small set of [slides](https://docs.google.com/presentation/d/1GtXY7pU0c7iP-ab_JrlaHVMaPS_ckVBNPL6sdGDIDuY/edit?usp=sharing) to accompany today's notes.

 What kinds of security threats are there?
 Are they always technical?
-How can engineers who aren't security experts (and one class doesn't make you an expert) avoid gaps in their mental model of security?
+How can engineers who aren't security experts (and taking one security class doesn't make you an expert) avoid gaps in their mental model of security?

 I'd like to set the stage with two examples: one global and one local.